top of page

 Children make mistakes—just like adults.
 Instead of harsh punishment, offer a “do-over” moment where they can rephrase or respond in a kinder way.

-In this way, grace and repentance are modelled.
-In addition, it reinforces that mistakes are opportunities for growth rather than failures that should be shamed.
+In this way, forgiveness, accountability, and restoration are modelled.
+It reinforces the idea that mistakes are opportunities for growth and learning, rather than failures that require shame.

-STEP 4: Use Visual, Faith-Based Tools for Reflection OR Prevention
+STEP 4: Use Visual Tools for Reflection OR Prevention

 Encourage children to bring their behaviour and struggles to the Lord.
 A simple prayer like, “Lord, help me to speak with gentleness and love like You do” reinforces dependence on God for transformation.
 Prayer is a powerful tool for heart change—and kindness flows best from a heart surrendered to Christ.